Adult MBSR Evidence for Anxiety

 The sixth was an RCT that was conducted to determine the effectiveness of MBSR in patients with heterogeneous anxiety disorders (11).
 The study included 76 adults, aged 18-65 years, diagnosed with panic disorder with or without agoraphobia (PD/AG), social anxiety disorder (SAD), or generalized anxiety disorder (GAD).
 MBSR was delivered in eight weekly 2.5-hour sessions, a half-day meditation retreat, daily home practice, and daily record keeping of mindfulness exercises.
 The study was conducted in Norway.

 The seventh was a meta-analytic study conducted to determine the effectiveness of mindfulness-based interventions (MBIs) on anxiety and depression (12).
-The review included 39 studies consisting of 1,140 participants (aged 18-65 years) with diagnosable psychological or physical/medical disorders.
+The review included 39 studies consisting of 1,140 participants (aged 18-65 years) with diagnosable psychological or physical or medical disorders.
 The studies included those conducted in participants with generalized anxiety disorder (n=5), depression (n=4), and panic disorder (n=3).
 MBIs in this review included those that employed MBSR or MBCT, or were modelled on MBSR or MBCT.
 Meta-analysis for MBSR and MBCT studies were reported separately.

 Adult Outcomes for Anxiety

-Compared to control groups, the following outcomes were observed;
+Compared to control groups, the following outcomes were observed:

-- Significantly reduced or significantly greater reduction in anxiety symptoms at post-treatment (6,8,10-12), sustained at 6-months follow-up (11,12).
+- Significantly reduced or significantly greater reduction in anxiety symptoms at post-treatment (6,8,10-12), with effects sustained at six-month follow-up (11,12).

 - Significantly greater increase in agreement with the positive statements (8).